What Is the RN Scope of Practice? Overview and FAQ

 RNs who step outside of the scope of practice can face a range of penalties.
 Depending on the severity of each violation, an RN might lose their license, undergo remedial education, or even be held liable for malpractice or negligence.
 Each state’s board of nursing has its own set of disciplinary procedures, and other penalties may be applied as deemed necessary.

-In order to prevent practice violations and keep patients safe, it’s important for both staff and leaders to stay up-to-date on the most current nursing rules and regulations.
+In order to prevent practice violations and keep patients safe, it’s important for both staff and leaders to stay up to date on the most current nursing rules and regulations.
 Below are some fundamental resources that can help you and your staff make informed practice decisions:

 - State-by-state NPA repository